igorgue/danger/README.md

 # danger

 I've been using this color scheme for 15 years.
-It includes some goodies for Python.
-There's still some changes for Ruby and other languages that I have not yet ported to this new structure.
+It includes some goodies for Python and CSharp.
+There's still some changes for Ruby, Nim, Go, Rust and other languages that I have not yet ported to this new structure.
 Will do later.
+Even though it's a VIM theme, I also made versions for: Visual Studio Code, Sublime Text, TextMate, Gedit and GTKSourceView based editors, Gnome Terminal Color Schemes and VIM statuses Lightline I wan't every editor I use or stumble uppon to have the same color scheme.

 ![Python Screenshot](https://github.com/igorgue/danger/raw/master/screenshots/python.png)

-## install
+## vim

-Add `colorscheme danger` to your `~/.vimrc` (Use `~/.config/.nvim/init.vim` for nvim).
+As usual install on Vim is different, depends on what package management you use, or if you do nvim (like myself).
+Here's how to install:

 ### vundle
 Add the following to your `~/.vimrc` file and run `PluginInstall` in Vim.